-Please avoid the many inauthentic variations you can find floating around the internet: some call for oregano (why do some people think every Italian dish needs oregano in it!?!?) or hot peppers, neither of which are at all characteristic of this sauce or the cooking of Bologna more generally.
+Please avoid the many inauthentic variations of Bolognese Sauce you can find floating around the internet: some call for oregano (why do some people think every Italian dish needs oregano in it!?!?) or hot peppers, neither of which are at all characteristic of this sauce or the cooking of Bologna more generally.
 Ditto for bell peppers, fresh mushrooms, cooked ham, garlic, basil, thyme or any of the other myriad superfluous ingredients that detract rather than add to the result.

 Bolognese Sauce has many uses: it is essential for making ‘Northern style’ lasagne or pasta al forno, and it is wonderful simply served with tagliatelle or tortellini.
 One thing that you will never see, however, in Italian cooking: is ragù alla bolognese on top of spaghetti.
 It’s a combination to avoid, not only because it is inauthentic, but it just doesn’t ‘work’.
 The spaghetti does not ‘hold’ a chunky sauce like this very well, so you wind up with lots of sauce at the bottom of your bowl instead of in your mouth!